dannystaple/dannystaple.github.io/_posts/2013-10-29-gnome-startup-optimization.md

 It can take a while waiting for a Gnome 3 desktop - in my case Fedora 19, to start up, and run some of your favourite apps.
 We usually have 2 or 3 go to apps that define our working day.
 Here is how I sped up mine, and kept it secure.

 So I've done an update, and it required a restart.
-I like to let it do the restart, walk away for a cup of tea, and have the machin ready for me to work again when I return - not return, log in, and then find I have to wait again.
+I like to let it do the restart, walk away for a cup of tea, and have the machine ready for me to work again when I return - not return, log in, and then find I have to wait again.
 Impatient sort of fella I know.
 Otherwise, there is wait for it to start, grind, grind, grind, start my apps, grind, grind grind..
 And finally I can work.
 By which time the air of relaxation from the cuppa is gone, along with the enthusiasm, or complete recall of what I was about to do.

 All of this, and I want it kind of secure too.
 The rough plan is to set the machine up to auto login, and start up my favourite apps, then issue a lock screen too.
 So the desktop is locked (requiring a password), but with everything running.
 There is probably an insecure window of opportunity there - but I don't distrust coworkers that much, and for a home machine, my kids aren't yet that quick.